YesdXploiter/mope-legacy/README.md

 * [ProXYGamer1](https://github.com/ProXYGamer1)

 ## Special Thanks
-* [PashaGames](https://github.com/pashagamesold) - Did a lot of work on creating the basis of the server
+* [PashaGames](https://github.com/pashagamesold) - Did a lot of work on creating the basis of the server.